Page 1: Biography

 Missionary, farmer, teacher, writer

-This biography, written by Sheila Natusch, was first published in the Dictionary of New Zealand Biography, vol. 1, 1990
+This biography, written by Sheila Natusch, was first published in the Dictionary of New Zealand Biography in 1990.

-Johann Friedrich Heinrich Wohlers, known in New Zealand as John Frederick Henry Wohlers, was born on 1 October 1811 at Mahlenstorf, a village several miles from Bremen in north Germany.
+Johann Friedrich Heinrich Wohlers, known in New Zealand as John Frederick Henry Wohlers, was born on 1 October 1811 at Mahlenstorf, a village several miles from Bremen on the border of the kingdom of Hanover and the grand duchy of Oldenburg.
 He was the son of Johann Gerd Wohlers, a farmer, and his second wife, Margareta Adelheid Ahlers.
 Young Wohlers was sent to school at nearby Hoyerhagen and while there he lived with his maternal grandmother.
 On a visit to Vilsen he picked up a German translation of a religious tract and decided to become a missionary.
 Encouraged by fundamentalist Christians in Bremen, he attended the Hamburg school of the North German Mission Society from 1837 to 1842, and was ordained in August 1842.